pavedroad-io/roadctl/README.md

 `$ vi myNewService.yaml`

 ### To See Valid Contents of a Template
-Use the explain command to learn the valid syntax for the named templates is:
+Use the explain command to learn the valid syntax for the named blueprints is:

-`$ roadctl explain templates datamgr`
+`$ roadctl explain blueprints datamgr`

 Partial example output:

 ```
-Name: templates
+Name: blueprints

 DESCRIPTION:
 Templates provide a low-code environment for serverless, CRD, and microservices.
-The roadctl CLI uses the template skaffold combined code generation to create your
+The roadctl CLI uses the blueprints skaffold combined code generation to create your
 application, CI, and test framework.

 FIELDS:
 name <string>
-     A user friendly name for this template
+     A user friendly name for this blueprints
 api-version <string>
      API version used to generate it
 version <string>